 “Suite for Winds and Percussion” (Remembering Daniel Pratt) was commissioned by and dedicated to the Prattville High School Band of Prattville, AL and its director, Jon Bowman.
 This Grade 4 work looks back at the life and times of Alabama industrialist Daniel Pratt and the town he founded in 1839.
 Duration: 7:30

 1. Fanfare for a New Era: the Industrial Revolution

 2. Ode: the Southern Landscape

 3. Perpetual Motion: Machines

-“Fantasy on a Russian Air” Based on a Russian song of unknown origin, this Grade 3 work in variation form was commissioned by and is dedicated to the Flat Rock Middle School Band of Tyrone, Georgia and its director, Debbie Baker.
-First performed in November, 2007.
+“Fantasy on a Russian Air” - Title should actually be "Fantasy on a Ukrainian Air."
+It was recently learned that the folk song on which this piece is based is actually Ukrainian, not Russian.
+(See the Blog/News post dated May 30, 2023.)
+This Grade 3 work in variation form was commissioned by and is dedicated to the Flat Rock Middle School Band of Tyrone, Georgia and its director, Debbie Baker.
 Duration: 4:00

 “Nettleton” is a Grade 3 setting of an early American hymn tune most often known today as "Come, Thou Fount of Every Blessing."
 It was commissioned by and dedicated to the Thompson Middle School Band of Alabaster, AL and its directors, Connie and Tim Hammond.
 First performed at the 2008 Alabama MEA Conference.
 A second version of this piece has been published in Hal Leonard's Flex-Band Series.
 Duration: 3:35